adrolli/filament-select-tree/README.md

 })
 ```

-By default, multiple or single selection in the tree is determined by the type of the relationship.
-Single for `BelongsTo` multiple for `BelongsToMany`.
-If you want explicitly set the type of selection use:
+By default, the type of selection in the tree (single or multiple) is determined by the relationship type: `BelongsTo` for single selection and `BelongsToMany` for multiple selection.
+If you want to explicitly set the selection type, use:

 ```PHP
 ->multiple(false) //or true, Closure that returns boolean
 ```

-If you need to prepend an item to the tree menu use `prepend`.
-Method accept an array or closure.
-Useful when tree-select is used as a filter (see example below).
+If you need to prepend an item to the tree menu, use the `prepend` method.
+This method accepts an array or a closure.
+It is useful when the tree-select is used as a filter (see example below).

 ```php
 use Filament\Tables\Filters\Filter;